Check in is at 1:00 p.m., check out is at 12:00 p.m.

 Luggage can be freely store in our facilities for seven days, if longer time is needed there will be a charge of US $5.00 per luggage per day.

-No arms of any type are permitted inside Casa Bella.
+No fire arms or weapons of any type are permitted inside Casa Bella.

 Please allow our staff to clean your rooms daily.